Share:

 Other possible causes of burning feet include:

 • Inflammatory Arthritis: Sometimes, arthritic pain can cause a burning sensation in the affected joints.
 This from excess inflammation buildup, is most often seen with inflammatory arthritis conditions like rheumatoid arthritis, gout and psoriatic arthritis.
+While it is more common to feel aching, throbbing or stiffness with inflammatory arthritis, you may occasionally feel like the affected area is hot or “burning”.
 Treating the underlying arthritis can ease or make the burning sensation go away.

 • Contact Dermatitis: Contact dermatitis is your skin’s allergic reaction to a certain chemical or substance.
 It is associated with an itchy red rash.
-Sometimes, the rash can also feel like it’s burning.
+Contact dermatitis doesn’t usually cause burning feet, but if the rash becomes too inflamed, sometimes, it can feel like it’s burning.
 Contact dermatitis is caused by allergens and skin irritants.
 Often, identifying and removing the allergen/irritant can resolve the reaction.

 Symptoms of burning feet